hundredyearfarms/Hundred-Year-Farm-Project/README.md

 **2023-2033**: Construction of supporting infrastructure for carbon-negative agroforestry through three stages:

-- A utility building (pumphouse with drip irrigation mixing equipment).
+- A utility building (pumphouse with drip irrigation mixing equipment, computer controls, sensors).
-- A workshop and office building (1 person 8 hours per day).
+- A workshop with office space (1 person 8 hours per day).
 - A three season building (2 people, 24 hours, spring, summer, and fall).

 **OWNERS**

 Nancy and Brenon both grew up on small farms.
 Brenon worked in the development and manufacture of distributed co-generation power systems and later in the engineering of public utilities.
 Nancy managed projects for new technology product development and hardware prototyping.
-Both have developed a keen interest in the relationship between secure communities, housing, and biodiversity in this time of changing climate and technology.
+Both have developed a keen interest in the relationship between secure communities, energy, and biodiversity in this time of changing climate and technology.

 You can email the project at hund---yearfar-s @ protonmail.com.